 - 14. REPEATED TARDINESS to class or school will result in appropriate school consequences and/or truancy consequences. - 15.
-THEFT of school property or equipment, or personal property of any school personnel, student or visitor. - A. Notification of Barberton Police Department - B. One day DDC, OSS, up to 10 days OSS, pending expulsion.

-- 16. THE ACT OF EXTORTION from any person on school property or at any school sponsored event. - 17.
+THEFT of school property or equipment, or personal property of any school personnel, student or visitor. - A. Notification of Barberton Police Department - B. One day DDC, OSS, up to 10 days OSS, pending expulsion. - 16.
+THE ACT OF EXTORTION from any person on school property or at any school sponsored event. - 17.
 GAMBLING for money or valuables on school property or at any school sponsored event.
 Card playing during academic time is unacceptable. - 18.
 THE ACT OF FALSELY REPORTING INCIDENTS Deliberately making false reports about harassment, intimidation, bullying and/or other aggressive behavior for the purpose of getting someone in trouble or attention. - 19.
 FALSIFYING Lying, making false accusations, or giving false testimony to school personnel. - 20.
+CHEATING AND/OR PLAGIARISM Includes copying and pasting anything that is not your work.
+Artificial intelligence (AI) tools are powerful resources, but using them to generate content for assignments is a form of academic dishonesty.
+This includes using AI to write essays, answer test questions, or paraphrase information without proper citation.
+Remember, your education is about developing critical thinking and communication skills.
+Always talk with your teacher on if you can use AI and how you are to use it.

-CHEATING AND/OR PLAGIARISM Includes copying and pasting anything that is not your work. - 21.
-PEER CONFLICT any non-physical or physical harassing between student that may or may not cause mental or physical harm and does not meet the criteria of bullying.
+- 21. PEER CONFLICT any non-physical or physical harassing between student that may or may not cause mental or physical harm and does not meet the criteria of bullying.
 (May include verbal threats/harassment/intimidation). - 22.
-BULLYING any intentional written, verbal, electronic, or physical act that a student or group of students exhibits toward another particular student(s) more than once and the behavior both causes mental or physical harm to the other student(s) and is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other student(s): or violence within a dating relationship.
+BULLYING any intentional written, verbal, electronic, or physical act that a student or group of students exhibits toward another particular student(s) more than once and the behavior both causes mental or physical harm to the other student(s) and is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other student(s); or violence within a dating relationship.
 "Electronic act" means an act committed through the use of a cellular telephone, computer, pager, personal communication device, or other electronic communication device.
 Bullying can be reported multiple ways including on the Barberton Schools website, the Stop It app, and through the Safe Schools Helpline.